 In order to respond to these demographic changes, the VSC has also begun some structural changes that are expected to reduce costs, and at the same time enhance our ability to provide high quality services to our students.
-Beginning in the Fall of 2016, some administrative functions that do not impact student experience are being consolidated at the Chancellor's Office.
-Secondly, the system is beginning the process unifying Lyndon State College and Johnson State College into a single institution, effective at the beginning of the 2018-2019 academic year.
+Beginning in the Fall of 2016, some administrative functions that do not impact student experience are being created as shared services at the Chancellor's Office.
+Secondly, the system is unifying Lyndon State College and Johnson State College into a single institution, Northern Vermont University, effective at the beginning of the 2018-2019 academic year.
 Both campuses will be maintained, but administrative functions will be combined to reduce costs, and students from both campuses will be able to attend courses, and participate in student activities at either campus.
 The goal is to continue to provide high quality educational services to students, to increase both academic and campus life opportunities for students at both the campuses in Johnson and Lyndon, and create a financial model that is sustainable over time for the new unified college and for the system as a whole.
-Though there are some one-time costs to implement the unification of Lyndon and Johnson, the long term costs are expected to be reduced.
-The expectation is that both of these initiatives: consolidation of administrative functions for all colleges in the system, and unification of Lyndon and Johnson will reduce administrative costs, enable the schools to focus their time and energy on serving students, and strengthen the Vermont State College system as a whole.
+The expectation is that both of these initiatives: shared services of administrative functions for all colleges in the system, and unification of Lyndon and Johnson will reduce administrative costs, enable the colleges to align resources with the academic mission of serving students, and strengthen the Vermont State College system as a whole.